P1tayaa/my-Gossip-Semantic-Search/README.md

 # Gossip Semantic Search

 This project is a semantic search application designed as part of an assignment for **LinkUp**.
-The application uses advanced natural language processing models to provide meaningful search results based on user queries.
+The application uses sentence-transformer model to provide meaningful search results based on user queries.

 ---

 ## Features

 - **Sentence Transformer**: Embeds input queries and data for efficient similarity searches.
-- **Cross Encoder**: Reranks results for improved precision using advanced transformer models.
+- **Cross Encoder**: Reranks results for improved precision using transformer models.
-- **Preloaded Models**: Automatically downloads and caches required models to optimize startup time.
 - **REST API**: Exposes endpoints for querying and fetching results.

 ---